Sterling: Cars 3's Ambiguous Businessman

 How did Sterling make his fortune?

-By becoming the "king of mudflaps" on the East Coast before investing in motorsports.
+By becoming the "mudflap king" of the East Coast before investing in motorsports.